Addiction On The Campaign Trail, Jeb Bush Shares His Daughter’s Story

 Finding a program of your own

 Addiction is a mounting problem in nearly every corner of the United States.
 If you’re dealing with alcoholism or other substance abuse problem, you’re not alone and you can get help.
 Recovery is possible, but it’s not something you can do on your own.
 Don’t wait another day to get the care you need.
-If you or a loved one needs professional care for addiction recovery, call The Watershed today: 1-800-861-1768.Tags: 2016 presidency, chris christie, jeb bush
+If you or a loved one needs professional care for addiction recovery, call The Watershed today: 1-800-861-1768.Tags: chris christie, jeb bush